New-look Jazz beat Nuggets 123-102 in season opener - WHIZ News

 SALT LAKE CITY (AP) — Nobody is expecting much from the Utah Jazz.
 That’s just the way they want it.

 “We all have chips on our shoulders.
-Everyone here wants to show people that we’re a tough team,” Colin Sexton said.
+Everyone here wants to show people that we’re a tough team,” Collin Sexton said.

 Sexton scored 20 points, Lauri Markkanen added 17 and the new-look Jazz beat the Denver Nuggets 123-102 on Wednesday night in the season opener for both teams.